 What is creativity?
 Marcus du Sautoy, a mathematician and Oxford professor for the public understanding of science, offers this pert definition in his introduction: ‘Creativity is the drive to come up with something that is new and surprising and that has value.’
 This, he argues, is possible in mathematics (he himself invented a new kind of symmetrical object) as well as the arts in general, or what he describes as ‘the outpourings of what I call the human code’.
-The question he sets himself in this book is: can Artificial Intelligence do as well, or even better?

 You might disagree with half of it, but you’ll enjoy reading all of it.
 Try your first month for free, then just $2 a week for the remainder of your first year.